catalyst-team/classification/README.md

 The pipeline is running and you don’t have to do anything else, it remains to wait for the best model!

-During current pipeline model was trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
+During current pipeline model will be trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
 Common settings of stages of training and model parameters can be found in `catalyst.classification/configs/_common.yml`.
-Templates with other experiment\`s hyperparameters are here: `catalyst.classification/configs/templates/`.
+Templates `CONFIG_TEMPLATE` with other experiment\`s hyperparameters are here: `catalyst.classification/configs/templates/`.

 Experiments can be performed using pre-trained model ResNet-18 with with the following `CONFIG_TEMPLATE`: